John Muckler: Biography

 Muckler's last coaching position was as head coach of the New York Rangers from 1998 to 2000.
 His career coaching record is 276–288–84, combined with a 233–167–53–7 career record as an NHL general manager, and he has been involved in more than 2,000 professional games in varying roles.
 His résumé also includes three appearances at the National Hockey League All-Star Game and two appearances (1984 and 1987) on the coaching staff of the Canada Cup-winning Team Canada.

-Muckler joined the Ottawa Senators as general manager in June 2002, and presided over what was arguably the team's most successful period.
+Muckler was hired by the Ottawa Senators as general manager in June 2002 by owner Eugene Melnyk and presided over what was arguably the team's most successful period.
+It was Muckler who elected to fire head coach Jacques Martin and replace him with Bryan Murray.
+Among the trades made in his tenure included Marian Hossa for Dany Heatley and luring 40-year old Dominik Hasek to a one-year deal while letting players such as Zdeno Chara leave in free agency.
 The team ultimately reached the Stanley Cup finals in 2007 but lost to the Anaheim Ducks in a five-game series.
-Despite this success, the Senators announced that Muckler had been fired on June 18, 2007.
-Head coach Bryan Murray was promoted to replace him.
+Despite this success and having one year left on his contract, the Senators announced that Muckler had been fired on June 18, 2007.
+Murray was promoted to replace him.

 Muckler was hired as a senior advisor with the NHL's Phoenix Coyotes in September 2008.

 In addition to his many years coaching and managing in the NHL, Muckler was also an assistant coach for the Canadian teams that won the 1984 and 1987 Canadian Cup tournaments.

 Death

 Muckler died in Buffalo on January 4, 2021.

-Muckler is survived by his wife, Audrey, four children and nine grandchildren.
+Muckler was survived by his wife, Audrey until her death on February 9, 2024 and both are now survived by four children and nine grandchildren.